jahnavi1111/pneuma_replicate/README.md

 ## Getting Started

-This setup guide is written on a Windows environment with Python version 3.10.6.
+You may want to directly access the [demo notebook](pneuma/pneuma_demo.ipynb) to quickly understand how Pneuma works.
+Alternatively, you may read the following information.

 ### Gain Access to Gated Models

-For the summarizer module, you may want to access private/gated models such as `Qwen2.5-7B-Instruct`, as used in the paper.
-To do this, create a user access token in HuggingFace, then login using the following commands:
+If you want to access private/gated models such as `meta-llama/Meta-Llama-3-8B-Instruct`, you should create a user access token in HuggingFace.
+After that, you may login using the following commands:

 ```shell
 pip install -U "huggingface_hub[cli]"
 huggingface-cli login [your_token]
 ```

-Alternatively, you can pass the token directly, as instructed in [Summarize](#summarize).
+Alternatively, you may pass the token directly, as instructed in [Summarize](#summarize).

 ### Clone the repository